steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 - SVG is a vector format, but is written in a language like HTML
 - LLMs are great at manipulating language
 - With proper set up, a designer can upload an image and collaborate the interaction into life.
-- The style sheets and javascript are INSIDE the file, sandboxed from breaking wep page code.
+- The style sheets and javascript are INSIDE the file, and sandboxed (isolated from interacting or breaking web page code).
 - One can 'round trip' between design programs and AI, made easier with the tools included here

 I present a <a href="svg-ai-helper.html" target="new">SVG AI Helper</a> tool, used in this workshop to add interactivity to a SVG.